Thursday, December 31, 2015

 This poem may sound ripe for a round of twenty-first century scoffing, and easy to dismiss as a rather contrived effort.
 But the idea of a bond between religion and the railway is more compelling than it might seem.
 For two bodies with such apparently different purposes there seem to be a surprising number of similarities, of all kinds, between them.
 I find myself as determined as the poet to make something of it!

-For instance, to set off along one track, there is the disproportion of railway enthusiasts among the clergy.
+For instance, to set off on one track, there is the disproportion of railway enthusiasts among the clergy.
 An obvious example is the Revd.
-W. V. Awdry, author of the 'Thomas the Tank Engine' books.
-But there is also Eric TreacyBishop of Wakefield from 1968-1976 and a prolific railway photographer, who incidentally died at Appleby station on the famous Settle-Carlisle line, having gone to photograph a steam-hauled excursion.
+W. V. Awdry, author of the ‘Thomas the Tank Engine’ books.
+But there is also Eric TreacyBishop of Wakefield from 1968 to 1976 and a prolific railway photographer, who incidentally died at Appleby station on the famous Settle-Carlisle line, having gone to photograph a steam-hauled excursion.
 Then there is the Revd.
-H. D. E. Rokeby's collection of photographs of British railway stations.
-Others have noticed this phenomenon, especially with regard to model railways: Paul Roberts, himself a 'Restless Rector' with a model railway in his garage, has written an interesting blog-post here, and there is an article by Christopher Howse here, which includes a reference to Canon Tony Chesterman's ferroequinological reading of a verse from the prophet Isaiah: 'I saw the Lord… and His train filled the temple… and the temple was filled with smoke'...
+H. D. E. Rokeby’s collection of photographs of British railway stations.
+Others have noticed this phenomenon, especially with regard to model railways: Paul Roberts, himself a self-described ‘Restless Rector’ with a model railway in his garage, has written an interesting blog-post here, and there is an article by Christopher Howse here, with a nice reference to Canon Tony Chesterman’s ferroequinological reading of a verse from the prophet Isaiah: ‘I saw the Lord… and His train filled the temple… and the temple was filled with smoke…’

 Both these authors consider the idea that the appeal to clergymen lies in order, without which no railway could be run properly.
-One of Howse's sources makes a suggestion (upon which he actually ends up pouring cold water) that the clergy seek in the model railway an 'antidote to the often more nebulous realm of theology'.
-The Restless Rector imagines that, for many, the antidote would be rather to the 'stress of parish life and... awkward people that one sometimes has to deal with'.
-Railways appeal to him because of their 'order and communication', and he also wonders whether 'building and running a model railway [might reflect] something of the creativeness of God, and his fatherly care'.
-A model railway is an ideal world, built on a blank slate, cut off from the world's chaos.
+One of Howse’s sources makes a suggestion (upon which Howse himself actually pours cold water) that the clergy seek in the model railway an ‘antidote to the often more nebulous realm of theology.’
+The Restless Rector imagines that, for many, the antidote is rather to the ‘stress of parish life and… awkward people that one sometimes has to deal with.’
+Railways appeal to him because of their ‘order and communication’, and he also wonders whether ‘building and running a model railway [might reflect] something of the creativeness of God, and his fatherly care.’
+A model railway is an ideal world, built on a blank slate, cut off from the world’s chaos.
 Even the real railway forms its own self-contained system, even its own world.
 It is run from signalling centres as if its signals, track-circuits and points were isolated from the elements.
-That world is broken into by trees falling onto the line and lorries colliding with bridges, but, still, there is a sense that the railways, needing a higher level of order than other transport systems, give themselves a better chance of running as they ought by sealing themselves off from the outside world and having as little as possible to do with it.
+That world may be broken into by trees falling onto the line and lorries colliding with bridges, but, still, there is a sense that the railways, needing a higher level of order than other transport systems, give themselves a better chance of running as they ought by sealing themselves off from the outside world and having as little as possible to do with it.

 I would agree with both writers that order is indeed the main link between railways and churches, but would go further.
-My contention is that, far from being an antidote to parish life and still less to theology, the appeal of the railway is that it actually resembles the church.
-The order of a railway is a mirror of the divine order of the Church.
-Naturally I am not suggesting that we should all go on pilgrimage to Clapham Junction, and will all reach Heaven by way of Kensal Green.
-But it seems that a railway — precisely by being reasonably cut off from the world — can be seen as a kind of model or proto-Church, or in which ideas unappealing to modern man, such as assent to doctrine, or discipline, or self-sacrifice, can be shown to be necessary, rewarding and ennobling.
+My contention is that, far from being an antidote to parish life and still less to theology, the appeal of the railway is that it actually resembles the Church, in that the order of a railway is a mirror of the divine order of the Church.
+Naturally I am not suggesting that we should all go on pilgrimage to Clapham Junction, or will all reach Heaven by way of Kensal Green.
+But it seems that a railway — precisely by being reasonably cut off or set aside from the world — can be seen as a kind of model or proto-Church, or in which ideas unappealing to modern man, such as discipline, or self-sacrifice, or assent to a given doctrine, can be shown to be necessary, rewarding and ennobling.

 ‘From Earth to Heaven the line extends…’

 This idea becomes especially interesting when compared with other forms of transport: for example, with the motorway.
-It is not a coincidence that, in a secular, self-centred and ungentle culture, this should be the foremost means of national transport.
-In both construction and operation, motorways permit us to languish in chaos, whereas railways impose an order on everyone who uses them.
+Surely it is not a coincidence that, in a secular, self-centred and ungentle culture, this should be the foremost means of national transport.
+In both construction and operation, motorways leave us languishing in chaos, whereas railways elevate everyone and everything they touch to the level of their order.
 Here is an example.
-Victorian engineers had to thread their railways through difficult terrain, obliged to avoid too sharp a curvature in the track and gradients steeper than 1 in 100.
-These rules made the work more difficult but the result more beautiful, just as the constraints of rhyme and metre, understood properly, make poetry ring with beauty, and just as there can be no tennis without a net.
+Victorian engineers had to thread their railways through difficult terrain, obliged to avoid too sharp a curvature in the track and any gradient steeper than 1 in 100.
+These rules made the work more difficult but the result more beautifuljust as the constraints of rhyme and metre, used properly, make poetry ring with beauty.
 Railways fit into the landscape; often they even embellish it, exactly as churches do.
 But since motor-cars can deal more readily with gradients and curves than can trains, the builders of the motorways could be much freer.
-They simply planted their highways virtually unrestrained across the countryside, or carved straight through the landscape, as at Stokenchurch in Buckinghamshire, and they threw up concrete flyovers wherever they pleased.
+They simply planted their highways virtually unrestrained across the countryside, or carved straight through the landscape, as at Stokenchurch in Buckinghamshire, and they threw up concrete flyovers however they pleased.
 My perhaps rather controversial theory is that, just as railways fitted in perfectly with the Victorian revival of church architecture and indeed church-going, so do motorways with the profane self-indulgence of modern Britain.
-It is not a coincidence that the Victorian age, for all its flaws, produced London's St. Pancras station, while the motorways have nothing to match (the sole exceptions, to my mind, being the Humber Bridge and first Severn Crossing).
+It is not a coincidence that the Victorian age, for all its flaws, produced such masterpieces as London’s St. Pancras station, while the motorways have nothing to match (the sole exceptions, to my mind, being the Humber Bridge and first Severn Crossing).

 I think the same pattern applies to the way each mode of transport works, too.
 For instance, a railway journey explicitly requires discipline, and rewards it.
 Between railway passengers there is an unspoken contract: without realising it, they all agree to turn up at a given place, at a given time, in order to travel together more efficiently and reduce each other’s costs.
 With this contract comes the risk of missing the train, as painful experience teaches us, but those who do catch it should enjoy relatively rapid, comfortable, spacious, relaxing and (importantly) safe transport.
 Motorists face no such obligation and no such discipline.
 No arrangement exists, even between those making similar journeys.
 They have the freedom to set off whenever they like, with the result that a thousand individual cars, most containing only one or two people each, burn countless gallons of fuel in order to achieve the same result.
 Moreover, the freedom of the motorway is selective.
 The flexibility it offers the motorist comes at the cost of swathes of countryside, of further untold swathes of silence around it, the freedom of nearby residents to live in peace and quiet, the freedom to go freely across the land on foot, and so on.
 Railways, by comparison, take up far less space and make far less noise.